Off-Nadir Delta

 Open Your Daily Global Picture

-Browse the latest world events on the Delta Watchfloor — free, no account required.
-Upgrade when you need history, change tracking, and AI deep-dives.
+Browse world events on the Delta Watchfloor — free, no account required.
+Sign in when you need the live view, deeper history, and AI deep-dives.